shrunvi2008/python/README.md

 # python
-python related code will be developed here for my profile.
+python related code will be developed here for my profile